Orine7/nwc/README.md

 To run this project you will need Docker and Docker Compose.

-After cloning the project, you should build a docker container:

-docker build -t my_project .

 After then execute the docker compose yml:

 docker-compose up -d